redox-os/website/content/news/this-month-250930.md

 ## Expanded Redoxer

-Wildan Mubarok expanded/improved Redoxer to allow it to build and test changes on Redox system components, important for CI and developers that can't or don't wnat to use the Redox build system.
+Wildan Mubarok expanded/improved Redoxer to allow it to build and test changes on Redox system components, important for CI and developers that can't or don't want to use the Redox build system.

 ## Test Reports